-The bleep test or shuttle run as it is sometimes referred to as, is used by many organizations and employers to test an individual’s fitness and consists of a shuttle run over 20 meters.
+The bleep test, or shuttle run as it is sometimes referred to, is used by many organisations and employers to test an individual’s fitness and consists of a shuttle run over 20 meters.

 The test is conducted on a flat surface and is a progressive maximal test, which means it starts easy and gets increasingly harder, starting at level 1 and finishing at level 23.

 Those who have done the test know all too well how hard it is, as it is expected that you will give 100% effort as the objective is to get to as high as level as you can.

 - A flat, non-slippery surface at least 20 metres in length